 University programs often have two separate programs for data science and data analysis, which will make it easier to identify which program is right for you.
 However, both fields offer a wide array of specializations, which is why it is vital to outline which parts of each discipline interest you.
 For example, mathematical statistics is less concerned with data modelling and more involved in the theoretical computation behind data modelling.

-This program will involve courses that delve deeper into complex mathematical concepts such as linear algebra, calculus and probability.
+This program will involve one data science course or the other that delve deeper into complex mathematical concepts such as linear algebra, calculus and probability.
 A data science program geared towards business, on the other hand, will include business or communications courses alongside computer science training.

 Defining the differences between data science and data analysis will help you outline which courses interest you the most and what mix of subjects is right for you.
 With regards to the job market, knowing the differences between the two fields becomes equally as important.
 In their job descriptions, analyst jobs will usually communicate which type of degree they are looking for in a candidate.